Maserati GranTurismo: GranTurismo II (M189, 2023–present)

-The second-generation of the Maserati GranTurismo grand tourer was revealed online in October 2022.
+The second-generation of the GranTurismo was revealed online in October 2022.
 Three models: the base Modena, the Trofeo, and the battery electric Folgore are available.

 Internally designated M189, the second-generation GranTurismo is based on the Giorgio platform which underpins a range of vehicles that have internal combustion engines or battery electric powertrain systems.
 The GranTurismo is highly based on the Grecale compact crossover which features a similar design, similar technical data, and models.

 Its length and width have increased by 78 mm and 108 mm respectively, while its height has stayed the same.
 Its wheelbase has decreased by 13 mm.
 Production for the UK started in April 2023, while production for the US is scheduled to start in MY2024.

-Due to the usage of lightweight materials such as aluminium and magnesium, ICE models weigh 1795 kg, which is relatively light for a two-row, all-wheel drive sports car.
-Maserati states the car is made up of 65 per cent alloy.
+Maserati states the car is made up of 65 per cent alloy, including aluminum and magnesium.
 All models utilise a double wishbone suspension at the front, with a multi-link setup at the rear.
 Air suspension with adaptive damping is standard.

 Engines, transmission, all-wheel drive, chassis, and brakes are controlled via Maserati’s "Vehicle Domain Control Module", which changes what the vehicle does based on the mode.
 Modes consist of: Comfort, GT, Sport and Corsa.
 Suspension, engine, exhaust and transmission start changing progressively as modes go up.

-The GranTurismo features a 12.2-inch digital dashboard and a 12.3-inch central touchscreen that controls the vehicle primary functions.
-A smaller 8.8-inch panel is below the central screen.
+The GranTurismo features a 12.2 in digital dashboard and a 12.3 in central touchscreen that controls the vehicle primary functions.
+A smaller 8.8 in is below the central screen.
 A configurable head-up display and a digital rear-view mirror are also offered.
 Boot space is 310 L. The vehicle features the voice-activated "Maserati Intelligent Assistant", which includes over-the-air update capability.
 Wireless Apple CarPlay and Android Auto are available, along with Alexa integration.

 ADAS features include: adaptive cruise with lane centring, autonomous emergency braking for reversing, a 360-degree surround view camera system and a dynamic road view that shows a 3-dimensional version of surrounding vehicles on the dashboard.

 For the Folgore, it charges via a Type 2 port.
 Slow charging will take 4h and 30 minutes at a capacity of 22 kW.
 Fast charging will take 18 minutes at a capacity of 270 kW.